vike256/Unibot/guides/Guide.md

 - `upper_color` and `lower_color` are used for target detection
     - See [Guide for finding HSV upper and lower color](HSV_Guide.md)
 - `fov` sets the width and height of the target detection area that is in the center of the screen
-- `resolution` is your game resolution.
+- `resolution` is your game resolution
 - `fps` is the target fps
     - Unibot will not loop more than `fps` times per second
     - This setting should not be higher than your monitor's refresh rate
     - Lower this if the aimbot is jittery

 ### Aim
+- `type` is the target detecting type used
+    - `shape` detects shapes on screen and aims at the nearest shape
+        - Very fast
+    - `pixel` detects target pixels on screen and aims at the nearest pixel
+        - Slow method.
+Don't use a big FOV
 - `offset` sets the aimbot to aim _x_ pixels below the target
 - `smooth` sets the value used for calculating smoothess for the aimbot
     - Should be in range `0 < x <= 1`
-    - Higher value = less smoothing.
+    - Higher value = less smoothing
 - `speed` adjusts the mouse movement amount
 - `xMultiplier` divides the y-axis movement amount
 - `head_height` determines the vertical position of the aim